-Resignation is a voluntary separation from the University with notice on the part of the staff member.
+Resignation is a voluntary termination from the University with notice on the part of the staff member.

-A staff member paid on a weekly or hourly basis is expected to give at least two (2) weeks notice and a staff member paid on a monthly basis is expected to give at least four (4) weeks notice.
+A non-exempt weekly-paid staff member is expected to give at least two (2) weeks notice.
+An exempt monthly-paid staff member is expected to give at least four (4) weeks notice.
 Notice should be in writing.

-A staff member who resigns is entitled to payment for any accrued but unused paid time off.
-There is no pay continuation or payment for unused sick days.
+Staff members who have successfully completed their Introductory Period and have resigned are entitled to payment for any accrued but unused paid time off (PTO).
+There is no payment for unused sick leave.
 If the effective date of resignation is a University holiday or falls during the special winter break, the staff member is not eligible for payment for the holiday or special winter break unless the staff member works the workday following the holiday or special winter break.

 626.1 BENEFITS CONTINUATION